mirza-danial/Search-Engine/README.md

-# IR-Assignment-1
+# Search Engine
-Information Retrieval Assignment 1
+Information Retrieval system based on inverted index for fast searching of locally stored HTML files using SPIMI in Python.